Chapter 8 Introduction to the probabilistic programming language Stan

 provides the function lookup()

 to look up for translations of functions.
-For example, in 4.3, we saw that the R function plogis()
+For example, in section 4.3, we saw that the R function plogis()

 is needed to convert from log-odds to probability space.
 If we need it in a Stan program, we can look for it in the following way: